ChrisDevAI/ChrisDevAI/README.md

 ---

-I am completing my Bachelor of Applied Science in Applied Artificial Intelligence while building a portfolio of end-to-end AI/ML engineering projects.
+I am completing my Bachelor in Applied Artificial Intelligence while building a portfolio of end-to-end AI/ML engineering projects.
+I also have completed two associate degrees, in Computer Programming and Analysis &  Applied AI.
 I am open to relocation and actively preparing for full-time AI/ML engineer roles.